-FIGURE 4.8: A comparison of the Song and Haidvogel [1994] S-coordinate (solid lines), a 50 level Z-coordinate (contoured surfaces) and the Siddorn and Furner [2012] S-coordinate (dashed lines) in the surface 100m for a idealised bathymetry that goes from 50m to 5500m depth.
+Figure 4.8: A comparison of the Song and Haidvogel [1994] S-coordinate (solid lines), a 50 level Z-coordinate (contoured surfaces) and the Siddorn and Furner [2012] S-coordinate (dashed lines) in the surface 100m for a idealised bathymetry that goes from 50m to 5500m depth.
 For clarity every third coordinate surface is shown.

-This gives a smooth analytical stretching in computational space that is constrained to given specified surface and bottom grid cell thicknesses in real space.
 This is not to be confused with the hybrid schemes that superimpose geopotential coordinates on terrain following coordinates thus creating a non-analytical vertical coordinate that therefore may suffer from large gradients in the vertical resolutions.
 This stretching is less straightforward to implement than the Song and Haidvogel [1994] stretching, but has the advantage of resolving diurnal processes in deep water and has generally flatter slopes.